KHOmega/KH-PC-and-Linux-Setup/refined-steam-version-linux-setup.md

 - Step 3: Extract the Re:Fined .zip downloaded earlier, and place `KINGDOM HEARTS II FINAL MIX.exe`, `keystone.dll`, `Newtonsoft.Json.dll` and `System.Runtime.CompilerServices.Unsafe.dll` into your game directory folder.

-This is what your game installation folder should now look like:
+This is an example of what your game installation folder should now look like:

 ![game directory](https://github.com/user-attachments/assets/a263a78c-9926-4104-8ecf-e89ef66b03cc)